wanderingmatt/matthew-anderson/README.md

 ## Deploying

-The `deploy` task will automatically rebuild your app, copy everything in the local `dist` folder to the `gh-pages` branch, and push it to GitHub.
+The `deploy` task will automatically rebuild your app, copy the local `dist` folder to the `gh-pages` branch as a subtree, and push it to GitHub.

 `$ npm deploy`